 If removed, your embryo will not survive.

-As I've mentioned above, fresh eggs are better.
-But, if for some reason you are not ready to incubate your eggs, they can be placed in an egg carton and stored between 50-60 degrees Fahrenheit for up to 10 days.
+As I’ve mentioned above, fresh eggs are better.
+However, if for some reason you are not ready to incubate your eggs, they can be placed in an egg carton and stored between 50-60°F for up to 10 days.

 Store your eggs with the fat side of the egg pointed up.

 When you are ready to place your eggs in the incubator, keep them there for 21 days.
 You have to check the temperature and humidity regularly.
-By saying regularly, I mean, check it like a life depends upon it because, in reality, it does.
+By regularly, I mean, check it as if life depends upon it because, in reality, it does.

 If by some chance the humidity is too high or low, use a damp sponge of differing sizes.
 Depending on if you need more or less humidity.